 And there are the community and charity projects we can really be proud of too.
 We've made a new commitment to ensure all surplus food from Tesco stores in the UK goes to charity and not waste by 2017.
-Our work with Community Food Connection continues to redistribute surplus food from our stores to local charities to help feed those most in need and we have extended it to over 100 large stores, with plans to roll out to all large stores by the end of 2016.
+Our work with Community Food Connection continues to redistribute surplus food from our stores to local charities to help feed those most in need and we have extended it to over 100 large stores, with plants to roll out

 Our charity partnership with Diabetes UK and the British Heart Foundation is the first of its kind and on its way to raising our target of £30m to promote healthy living.
 And customers have chosen specific community projects to receive £11.5m raised from the sale of Tesco bags in the UK since October 2015, donated through Bags of Help - one of the biggest environmental improvement drives the UK has ever seen.